Kornelije Kovač: Later projects

 Kovač wrote music for theatre, movies and television.
 His songs were released on LP-s in Yugoslavia, Spain, France, the United States, the Netherlands, Sweden, Finland, Norway etc. Many of them were Golden or Platinum Records.
 From 1979, he participated in projects in Spain, as a producer, composer or arranger.

 Personal life and death

-Until her death in 2005, he was married to Spomenka Stojanović, with whom he had three daughters: Aleksandra, Kristina (both of whom are also involved with music) and Anja.
+He is the father of three daughters: Aleksandra, Kristina, and Anja, and a son he had in his second marriage after the death of his first wife Spomenka Stojanović in 2005.
+Aleksandra and Kristina are also musicians who used to perform together as K2.